manwar/theweeklychallenge/content/blog/weekly-challenge-073.md

 > You really don't want to miss Andrew Shitov weekly review ...

 I have been coding in **Perl** for over **20 years** now but I noticed there is a clarity in my coding style, thanks to **"The Weekly Challenge"**.
 I have never liked my own code so much before.
-But now every time, I read my solution the weekly challenges, I fall in love again.
+But now every time, I read my past solutions to the weekly challenge, I fall in love again.
 Doing **unit test** every week with the regulary solution also made a big difference how I design my solution.
 Because I do unit test in **Raku**, I get so much ideas by doing weekly tasks in **Raku**.

 If you are interested then please checkout my **Swift** solutions to this week tasks.